 Hidden Windmill Trail

 Winter is a beautiful time to explore the Ney Nature Center, and we provide trails for those who wish to do it on skis!
-Our Cross-Country (X-C) ski trials are groomed by the local snowmobile club after large snowfalls, but feel free to break a trail for others too.
-Popular ski trails include the pond trail, Nature Center Lane, the prairie restoration, and the fields along the ravine bluff east of the pond.
-We do not recommend skiing down any large hills, as they are very steep and dangerous in some spots.
+Our cross-country (X-C) ski trials are groomed by the local snowmobile club after large snowfalls.
+Popular ski trails include the Pond Trail, Nature Center Lane, the Prairie Loop, and the fields along the ravine bluff east of the pond.
 Come out after a new snowfall on a crisp sunny day and see many different kinds of animal tracks.
 You will probably see deer and turkeys, and maybe even catch a glimpse of a mink or coyote!